 This paper presents experimental evidence on how a team's gender composition affects team interactions.
 In the experiment, randomly composed teams of four met in an online audio chat room to jointly work on a non-routine team task.
+The fact that team members had to collaborate differentiates our approach from designs where team members work on their tasks separately, and team members' performance in these different tasks then determines the joint output (Ivanova-Stenzel and Kübler, 2011).
 The team task consisted of a series of single-choice problems on business cases, and the design made sure that solving problems required communication among team members.
-Our main outcomes include measures of communication at individual and team level and team performance.
-In addition, we explore how past exposure to gender-mixed teamwork affects preferences and beliefs about further teamwork.
+Our main outcomes include measures of communication at individual